The Great Shift:

 When a Query matches a Key (via Dot Product), the model absorbs that Value.
 If 'The' matches perfectly with 'Bank', it absorbs 99% of 'Bank's' meaning to understand its own context.

-By multiplying the Query matrix by the Key matrix and applying a Softmax function, a grid of percentages is produced.
+By multiplying the Query matrix by the Key matrix and applying a Softmax function, we get a grid of percentages.

 Notice how the model mathematically assigns exactly 14% of its attention to the word "network" to understand the context of the word "propose".